- Home

 Can I update my profile if there are changes?
 How do I do that?

 You may, however, only information that has a significant impact on policing response will be necessary.
 Some examples would include a change in address, school, or emergency contact.
 You do not need to report a change in hair cut or color, for example, as the police are familiar with the changes that can be made and are more likely to notice height, weight and eye color.
-Changes can be made on a new registry form.
+Changes can be made by clicking here Update SNR Form

 After my child/dependent adult is registered, and if there is an incident, do I need to do something to notify the police?